 Koalas are protected by law but their homes and food aren't.

-Have you heard of Jimmy The Koala?
-He was hit by a car and nearly died.
+He was hit by a car and nearly died, but he survived.

-Just click here to have a closer look at all of our adorable Aussie toys.
+Have a closer look at all of our adorable Aussie koala, kangaroo and wombat plush toys.
 Guaranteed to last a lifetime and completely non-allergenic.

 Visit Jimmy The Koala |